chavaone/coursera-crypto-scripts/README.md

-coursera-crypto-scripts
+Coursera Cryptography Course Scripts
 =======================

-Coursera Cryptography Course Scripts
+These are the scripts I've used to solve Coursera Cryptography Course programming tasks.